 All brand roll-out items that are intended for the students were designed with the student's enjoyment as the main focus.

 Various facial expressions were also created, allowing the brand to communicate with its target audience in a more personal and playful manner.
 These facial expressions are used for notifications and progress reports, both on and off the platform, including social media.

 Having a primarily illustrated brand will also mean that Bright can create new and exciting illustrations on a yearly basis, ensuring that the brand continues to grow with its target audience.
 With a solid visual presence, the brand will be able to adapt to trends and current affairs to keep relevance whilst building an impactful voice for the desired target market.

-One of the main challenges of this project that we overcame as designers was ensuring that the logo mark looked like a tortoise (and not a frog).
+One of the main challenges of this project was ensuring that the logo mark looked like a tortoise (and not a frog).
 This was done by adding tortoise-like nostrils and spectacles to the logo mark.

 By collaborating with Bright we delighted in aiding the promotion and facilitation of accessible education for all.
 With the brand geared towards using modern digital technologies to engage and inspire upcoming generations, this aligned with our forward-thinking and continuous growth principles.
 Design agencies and consultancies may be vast in numbers across any given city, which is why we advocate for finding harmonious partnerships—i.e. working with people that share your passions, visions, and general 'culture fit' thinking.